jayfray12/DataSynthesis/Java-APIs/README.md

 The base platform comes with over 50+ rules all associated to DataSynthesis (refdata_application).

 ## Starting DataSynthesis
-This is a Quarkus application (https://quarkus.io/) that can easily be run by the following 2 ways
+This is a Quarkus application (https://quarkus.io/) that can easily be run by the following 2 ways:

 ### Maven Command
-You can start the entire platform from a command line through Maven. **This example will ALSO enable you to leverage a standalone database instance.
-The database instance MUST be seeded with data from the existing DataSynthesis data loading  scripts and processes.**
+You can start the entire platform from a command line through Maven.
+This example will ALSO enable you to leverage a standalone database instance.
+The database instance MUST be seeded with data from the existing DataSynthesis data loading
+scripts and processes.

 The following command specifically shows you specifically how to connect to a database server on IP 127.0.0.1 on Port 3306 to a database named datasynthesis with a user named root who has a password of Developer123